rsyncOSX/mydocsy/content/en/docs/urlcommands/_index.md

 ##### Execute URL´s from within RsyncUI

-Deep links also makes it possible to automate actions from *within* RsyncUI.
-A single click on toolbar icon  execute an estimate and synchronize action in one go.
-RsyncUI will create the requiered URL based upon the loaded profile and requiered action.
-The two yellow toolbar icons are, execute URL-commands from within RsyncUI as above.
+Deep links also enable automation of actions within RsyncUI.
+A single click on the toolbar icon executes an estimate and synchronizes the action simultaneously.
+RsyncUI generates the necessary URL based on the loaded profile and the required action.
+The two yellow toolbar icons allow execution of URL commands from within RsyncUI, as demonstrated above.

 {{< figure src="/images/url/urlcommand.png" alt="" position="center" style="border-radius: 8px;" >}}

 ##### Errors in URL link

-If RsyncUI cannot resolve the URL link, *errors* like the below is thrown.
-Only well defined URL´s (for RsyncUI) is computed and executed.
-All URL´s are validated as correct URL, but only defined URL´s for RsyncUI are executed.
+If RsyncUI encounters an invalid URL link, it will generate errors, as illustrated below.
+Only well-defined URLs (specifically those supported by RsyncUI) are processed and executed.
+All URLs are validated as valid, but only defined URLs for RsyncUI are actually executed.

 **Action** is not known
 {{< figure src="/images/url/error.png" alt="" position="center" style="border-radius: 8px;" >}}